AmadouOuryBah/WebPages/README.md

-# MARATHON FROM INTELlECT FOX
+# ONLINE MARATHON FROM INTELLECT FOX O

 In this project it was necessary to work with a figma file  to implent this page  , it looks like  an Instagram page layout .
 I used css flex box and others styles for doing layout .